lostsource/SimpleRTCData/README.md

 *Note: Visualization of the following example is available on this project's [GitHub Page](http://lostsource.github.io/SimpleRTCData/)*

+Start by including the library in your markup,

+    <script type='text/javascript' src='SimpleRTCData.js></script>

 Assume we have two peers Bert and Ernie in which Bert is the initiator.
 Bert first needs to make an 'offer' to Ernie by calling the `getOffer` method:

     var BertRTC = new SimpleRTCData;